JonasKellerer/motivsearch/README.md

 # Analysis

-The json file from the previous step containing the motives found in the scores, can be analyzed using the script `analysis/analysis.py`.
+The JSON file from the previous step containing the motives found in the scores can be analyzed using the script `analysis/analysis.py`.

-The analysis script filters first the motive positions, such that the positions inside a motive do not overlap.
-This means that each occurrence of a motive can only overlap with one note of the same motive.

-The script will read the json file and analyze the motives, which in turn creates a csv file containing the following columns:

-- intervals_original: The intervals of the original motive
-- intervals_inverted: The intervals of the inverted motive
-- intervals_mirrored: The intervals of the mirrored motive
-- intervals_mirrored_inverted: The intervals of the mirrored and inverted motive
-- frequency: The total number of times the motive appears in the scores (sum of all interval classes)
-- frequency_original: The number of times the original motive appears in the scores
-- frequency_inverted: The number of times the inverted motive appears in the scores
-- frequency_mirrored: The number of times the mirrored motive appears in the scores
-- frequency_mirrored_inverted: The number of times the mirrored and inverted motive appears in the scores
-- in_n_pieces: The number of scores where the motive appears.
-- mean_relative_frequency: The mean relative frequency of the motive in the scores over all pieces
-- standard_deviation_relative_frequency: The standard deviation of the relative frequency of the motive in the scores over all pieces
-- weighted_arithmetic_mean: The weighted arithmetic mean of the relative frequency of the motive in the scores over all pieces
-- frequency_<piece>: The number of times the motive appears in the piece, where <piece> is the name of the piece
-- relative_frequency_<piece>: The relative frequency of the motive in the piece, where <piece> is the name of the piece

-It can be run with the following command:
+It produces a statistical analysis of the output.
+It also reorders the interval classes within each motive so that the original interval class has the highest number of entries.

 ```bash
 python3 analysis/analysis.py